roodolv/markdown-toggle.nvim/README.md

   box_table = { "x", "~", "!", ">" },
   -- Cycle the marks in user-defined table when toggling checkboxes cycle_box_table = false,
-  -- A bullet list is toggled before turning into a checkbox (similar to how it works in Obsidian). list_before_box = false,
+  -- A bullet/ordered list is toggled before turning into a checkbox (similar to how it works in Obsidian). list_before_box = false,
+  -- Whether to treat an ordered checkbox as an ordered list when you call `olist()` obox_as_olist = true,

   -- The heading marks table used in `markdown-toggle.heading` heading_table = { "#", "##", "###", "####", "#####" },